HG-ha/nsfwpy/README_EN.md

 English | [简体中文](README.md)

 # nsfwpy
-A lightweight Python library for image content analysis using deep learning models to detect inappropriate content in images.
+A lightweight Python library that utilizes deep learning models for image content analysis, capable of identifying whether images contain inappropriate content.
+It supports common image formats as well as GIFs, and also supports common video formats.

 ## Features

 - Lightweight implementation with minimal dependencies, easy to deploy
 - Support for multiple image formats (almost all common formats)
+- Support for GIFs
+- Support for common video formats
 - Provides Command Line Tool, Python API, and HTTP API interfaces
 - Supports Windows and other operating systems
 - Automatic model download and caching